 So when will we actually *see* a Hebridean Dragon?
 After all, you’d figure that Britain and Hogwarts specifically are at the epicenter of enough wizardry activity so as to be noticeable by the super-sensed in the Hebrides.
 The fact is that a 30-foot butt-kicking dragon would be utterly amazing to see on film, but perhaps this would test the budget of even an acknowledged box office smasher like Potter.

 Maybe when James Cameron directs a Rowling story- PPPfffpphhh yea right… Nevertheless- dragons often come up when you think about Scotland, the Hebrides and the Vikings.
 Remember that iconic ‘Dragonheart -1996’ movie with famous Scottish voice of Sean Connery… Nuff said -we think, in a slam dunk follow-up film right after the stunning and amazing CGI dinosaur effects in Jurassic Park.
+And we shouldn't just ignore the abundance of dragon-themed games that invaded the online gaming sites.
+You can actually see a Hebridean Dragon as a protagonist of the furious 5 Dragons Slots, featuring these gigantic reptiles!
+Maybe not the heart of a dragon, but definitely another popular sector of furious creatures, offering medieval trials to the mere mortals.
+Or better said by Mr Connery: "There is nothing like a challenge to bring out the best in man."
 Obviously, the Dragonheart film series suffered massive blows with 2nd rate CGI images you’ve come to expect with most films these days.
-We might liken our time to better quality animation in these free slot games about dragons found here.
-Better yet, try them for mobile gaming too- heck it’s free and a good way to enjoy dragon lore.
+We might liken our time to better quality animation in these free slot games about dragons.
+Better yet, try them for mobile gaming too- heck it’s free and a good way to enjoy dragon lore. !

 © Roots Hebrides - All Rights Reserved